iGardening Logo Large Transparent Background

 Q: How do I know if my hydrangea macrophylla needs more water?

 A: Wilting or yellowing leaves may indicate thirst.
-Keep the soil consistently moist but avoid overwatering, as soggy conditions can harm the plant.
+Keep the soil moist but avoid overwatering, as soggy conditions can harm the plant.

 Q: Are mophead hydrangeas native to a specific region?